 Now, we will create another shortcut on the desktop, right-click New->Shortcut, put the following path in the field: C:\cygwin\home\(Your Computer name)\dc\kos\Projects\my_game and click finish.

-Your desktop will have two folders titled “my_game” and “export;” this will make it easier to handle the files.
+Your desktop will have two folders, my_game and export and the icon Titan IDE.This will make easier to handle the files.

 Now it’s time to test if everything is working.